MomsFriendlyDevCo/Momsronomicon/README.md

 * **Login system (mid level)** - Since a login system includes the need for a database, controllers to manage the process and models to manage the data a login system provides a end-to-end example project which should encompass all elements of a project.

 * **User management system (higher level)** - Building off the above idea of a login system is the extended concept of an admin managing user accounts.
-This includes the ability to list, edit, create and delete accounts as per the CRUD / BREAD methologies listed below.
+This includes the ability to list, edit, create and delete accounts as per the CRUD / BREAD methodologies listed below.

 Projects